ecne/ecne-framework/README.md

 To create a controller, you need to create a controller class inside the `app/controller` folder.
 You must append the word Controller to the end of all filenames for controllers.
 For example, if you wanted to create a controller for a person.
 You would create the controller under the controllers folder, name it Person`Controller` to be loaded when your browser points to `http://yourwebsite/person/`.

-Controllers must reside inside the `Ecne\Controller1 namespace and must extend the base `Controller` class.
+Controllers must reside inside the `Ecne\Controller namespace and must extend the base `Controller` class.

 ```<?php
 namespace Ecne\Controller;